microsoft/vscode-docs/docs/java/java-faq.md

 ## Where can I find the latest progress of Java support on Visual Studio Code?

-Please follow us at [Java at Microsoft](https://devblogs.microsoft.com/java/) blog, which will keep you updated with our major progress.
+You can follow us on the [Java at Microsoft](https://devblogs.microsoft.com/java/) blog, which will keep you updated on our progress.

-While you're using Java within VS Code, you might also see a *Release Notes* once you update the [Java Extension Pack](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack).
-That will give you an overview on the notable updates included in the extensions.
+While you're using Java within VS Code, you may also see a **Release Notes** section after you update the [Java Extension Pack](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack).
+The notes will give you an overview on the notable updates included in the extensions.

 ## How can I use Visual Studio Code with new Java versions?